Pivot Animator: First release

 The first version of Pivot Animator had several software bugs.
 Stick figures were limited to one type of stick figure, the default stick figure.
-Animations could be saved in the PIV (Pivot Project File) or exported as Animated .GIFs (Graphics Interchangeable Format).
+Animations could be saved in the PIV (Pivot Project File) or exported as Animated .GIF (Graphics Interchange Format) files.
 Users were given few options of image optimization, compression or resizing when saving their animation.
 This was one of the first animation programs available on the computer.

 Pivot 2.2

 The second major release of the Pivot Stickfigure Animator.
 This version implemented the 'Stick Figure Builder', which allowed users to create their own stick figure designs saved in the STK format.
 This allowed a much wider scope of animation choice for Pivot users.
-It also fixed a few minor bugs, added the buttons to the main interface to bring a stick figure in front or behind other figures, and could automatically check to make sure the user didn't lose any unsaved projects.
+It also fixed a few minor bugs, added the buttons to the main interface to bring a stick figure in front or behind other figures, and could automatically check to make sure the user did not lose any unsaved projects.

 Pivot 3.1 Beta

-This release was sent intentionally to the Pivot Animation groups for testing but the Beta was leaked from various unofficial sources to the general public.
+This release was sent intentionally to the Pivot Animation groups for testing but the version was leaked from various unofficial sources to the general public.
 There was an improved interface, with new icons, a better default stickman with a thicker body, and a reorganization of the features.
 New features included the ability to import any image into the animation.
 Another added feature was the ability to have multiple backgrounds in an animation.
 When a user saves a .piv file, the frame rate is saved with it.

 Pivot 4.1

-Pivot 4.1 beta was released on January 2, 2013, with new features including.
+Pivot 4.1 beta was released on January 2, 2013, with new features including: